Interviews

 Behavioral feedback focuses on specific actions taken by the candidate during the interview, ensuring that your feedback is based on observable and measurable behaviors, thus maintaining objectivity and clarity.

-The Sandwich Method: Balancing Positives and Constructives
+The Sandwich Method: Balancing Positives and Constructive

 The Sandwich Method, or 'Sandwich feedback,' involves providing constructive criticism in between two positive points.
 This technique helps to balance out the tone of the interview feedback, ensuring that candidates are acknowledged for their strengths before diving into areas for improvement.